 How to Choose a Suitable Spider Box PDU?

 Finally, the type of outlet connection the power consumers will need and to ensure those connections are rated for the proper current levels.
-Other considerations factors such as the duration for which the PDU is needed and the location where it will be placed are also important.
-Although the Spider PDU is weather-proof, it is recommended to keep it in the shade when used outdoors.
+Other considerations such as the duration for which the PDU is needed and the location where it will be placed are also important.
+Although the PDU is weather-proof, it is recommended to keep it in the shade when used outdoors.

 We can help with your design and selection of a standard or custom PDU.